Say Say Say: Production, plot, and reception

 In the short film, the duo play "Mac and Jack", a pair of medicine show con men who sell a "miracle potion".
 The salesman (McCartney) offers Jackson the potion, and claims that it is "guaranteed to give you the strength of a raging bull".
 Jackson drinks the potion and challenges a large man to arm-wrestle.
 Unbeknownst to a watching crowd, the man—along with Linda—is also in on the scam.
 After Jackson wins the rigged contest, the crowd of people surge forward and buy the potion.
 Mac and Jack then donate all of the money earned from the scam to an orphanage.
 After this scene, McCartney and Jackson star as vaudeville performers who sing and dance at a bar.
 On stage, the duo appear in clown makeup at one point and quickly go through a number of costume changes.
 Jackson flirts with a young woman portrayed by his real-life sister La Toya.
-When law-enforcement officers appear at the back of the venue, Mac quickly starts a small fire onstage and Linda hollers "FIRE!", emptying the venue and allowing the group to escape via backstage (yet somehow finding time to change into tuxedoes first).
+When law-enforcement officers appear at the back of the venue, Mac quickly starts a small fire onstage and Linda hollers "FIRE!", emptying the venue and allowing the group to escape via backstage (yet somehow finding time to change into tuxedos first).
 The video ends with Paul, Linda, and Michael as they drive off into the sunset.
 La Toya, who was handed a bunch of flowers by McCartney, is left at the roadside.

-The video also features appearances by director Giraldi as a pool shark who is conned by McCartney, Sonny Barnes (whose cameo was wrongly attributed to Mr. T) as the carriage driver, and comedian Art Carney as an audience member for the vaudeville show.
+The video also features appearances by director Giraldi as a pool shark who is conned by McCartney, Sonny Barnes (whose cameo was wrongly attributed to Mr. T) as the carriage driver, and Art Carney as an audience member for the vaudeville show.